SmogDr/edar_coursebook/docs/02-rprog1.md

 ## [1] "Print this"
 ```

-There's typically no reason to use code comments when running commands at the R
+There's usually no reason to use code comments when running commands at the R
-console.
-However, it's very important to get in the practice of including
+console; however, it's very important to get in the practice of including
 meaningful comments in R scripts.
 This helps you remember what you did when you
 revisit your code later.